 Passives are middle of the road (scored seven through eight) and don’t really help matters.

 It’s the promoters, with a score of nine to 10, that you want to spread the word about your business.
 They have lots of good to say and can convince others to get on board with your products or services and are convinced of the product performance.

 As a use case, your sales reps may have converted some leads to customers lately, but now is no time to rest on laurels, as there’s still more work to do.

 The monthly new leads metric informs you of how many qualified leads enter your sales funnel per month, be from your advertisements, word of mouth, referrals, phone calls, emails, social media, your website, or any other contact method.

 Monthly New Customers

-Understanding these sales KPI examples and metrics is the first step to bettering the performance of your own company.
+Understanding these example Sales KPIs and metrics is the first step to optimizing your sales process and bettering the performance of your own company.

 How to Define the Sales Metrics for Your B2B Sales Team